-KingCo – KingCo Championship brings all 10 Kingco 4A schools together to complete for the league championship (team and individual) and determine the Top 6 teams who qualify for the District Championships.
+KingCo – The KingCo Championship brings all 10 Kingco 4A schools together to compete for the league championship and determine the Top 6 teams who qualify for the Bi-District Championships.
 There are separate JV and Varsity races.
-Varsity is comprised of the top 7 athletes from each team.
+Varsity is comprised of the Top 7 athletes from each team.
 There are both individual and team trophies awarded across both JV and Varsity events.

-State – The top individuals and Top 5 teams from Districts qualify for the State Championship.
-This event brings together the best individuals and top 16 teams from across Washington State to crown the State Champions.
+State – The Top 5 teams and individuals from Districts qualify for the State Championship.
+This event brings together the best runners and top 16 teams from across Washington State to crown the State Champions.
 State takes place in Pasco, WA at the Sun Willows Golf Course.

 HOW IS A CROSS COUNTRY MEET SCORED?